 Glendalough is one of the most popular destinations in Wicklow Mountains National Park.
 This scenic valley is located near Laragh village.
 The main features of the area are Glendalough monastic site, the Poulanass Waterfall, and two pictures lakes, the Upper and Lower Lakes.

 Explore the Wicklow Gap

 The Wicklow Gap is one of the highest mountain passes in Ireland.
 It’s also one of the most important regional routes.
 The visitors of Wicklow Mountains National Park favor it for its beautiful scenery and panoramic views.

 Find Powerscourt Waterfall

 Wicklow Mountains National Park is home to the highest waterfall in the country.
 121-meter high Powerscourt Waterfall is located at the base of the Glensoulan Valley.

 The Saint Kevin’s Way

-The Saint Kevin’s Way is a 30-kilometer (19-mile) pilgrim path, following in the footsteps of Saint Kevin.
-It begins in the village of Hollywood, crossed the Wicklow Gap, and reaches Glendalough Monastic Site.
+The Saint Kevin’s Way is a 30-kilometer (19-mile) pilgrim path that follows in the footsteps of Saint Kevin.
+It begins in the village of Hollywood, crossed the Wicklow Gap, and reaches Glendalough monastic site.

 Hike the Wicklow Way

-The most experienced hikers embark of a 7-day journey via the Wicklow Way during their visit to Wicklow Mountains National Park.
-This 131-kilometer (81-mile) long-distance trail runs across the mountains and offers some of the best views.
+The most experienced hikers embark of a 7-day journey along the Wicklow Way during their visit to Wicklow Mountains National Park.
+This 131-kilometer- (81-mile)-long-distance trail runs across the mountains and offers some of the best views.